Jeff Shattler: Personal life

 Shattler played junior ice hockey with the Brampton Capitals of the Ontario Junior Hockey League in the 2003–04 and 2004–05 seasons and was offered a scholarship to play NCAA Division I hockey at Cornell.
 After a long talk with his sister, Cindy Shattler, he decided to focus exclusively on sport rather than pursue collegiate athletics and felt that lacrosse offered him better opportunities.
 He has called Cindy the most positive influence on him as a lacrosse player.
 Beginning early in his playing career, his maternal grandmother, Gene Waseigijig, encouraged him to play for “a native team” and he has cited her as one of the reasons he chose to compete internationally with the Iroquois Nationals rather than with the Canadian national team.
 One of his younger sisters, Kelly Babstock, plays ice hockey with the Metropolitan Riveters of the NWHL.

-Shattler resides in Regina, Saskatchewan, with his wife, Lindsay, and their children, Ada and Jace.
-He is a glazier by trade.
+Shattler resides in Regina, Saskatchewan, with his wife, Lindsay, and their children, Ava and Jace and Jax.
+He is currently working with several First Nation communities across the province, spreading his love for the game, focusing the majority of his time wirh Standing Buffalo First Nation and Ochapowace First Nation.